My Artist’s Statement:

 My watercolors express the things that are meaningful to me including travel, hiking, skiing, animals, friends and family.
 Whether on the road or hiking in the mountains, I usually have a sketchbook in hand.
 I try to capture the feeling of the moment, such as the magic of a misty waterfall, the stunning beauty of a vista, or unusual light patterns shining down on a cobblestone road.
 Sometimes I’m able to complete a painting while onsite.
 Usually, however, I take my sketchbooks back to my studio to create a finished piece that captures a feeling and tells a story.

-In addition to doing abstract work, I am an avid watercolorist.
-I teach watercolor and art classes at the McGillis School and at Visual Art Institute in Sugar House in Salt Lake City, Utah.
-I am passionate about painting, and I get great pleasure out of sharing this artistic journey with others.
-I have been painting with watercolor for over 25 years, am a signature member of the Utah Watercolor Society, and have been an active board member for over 5 years.
+In addition to doing studio work, I teach watercolor and art classes at the McGillis School and at Visual Art Institute in Sugar House in Salt Lake City, Utah.
+I am passionate about painting, but I also love sharing this artistic journey with others.
+I have been painting with watercolor for over 25 years, am a signature member of the Utah Watercolor Society and have been an active board member for over 5 years.

 Although I am a native Oregonian, my husband and I raised our children Salt Lake City.
 Now empty nesters, we plan on staying put with our standard poodle, Raffi, and our grown kids nearby.